wp-plugins/microblog-poster/readme.txt

 3. MicroblogPoster Options page, Logs Section.

 == Changelog ==

+= 1.3.2 (31-07-2013) =
+- Fixed critical error about a PHP warning produced by variable not being an array.
+Later that produces header already sent error.

 = 1.3.1 (20-07-2013) =
 - Added currently recommended way of authentication with bit.ly (oauth).